trydave/Mentor4Nepal/README.md

 #Research Ideas: </br>
 - Encroachment of forest by local farmers: spatio-temporal quantification over forty years </br>
+- Socio-economic and enviromental components and their distributon in Nepalese cities </br>
+- Mapping and understanding wakability/bikability in Nepalese cities </br>
 - Understanding perception and adaptation by stakeholders in Terai </br>
 - Agriculture and urbanization growth and modelling the drivers </br>
+- Vizualizing the trasnportion inequality in Nepalese cities </br>
 - Spatial analysis of wildlife disturbances in agriculture </br>
 - Impact of urbanization in Eastern Terai: agri and food </br>
 - Fusing SAR and optical data for crop/forest mapping </br>
 - KOSHI Basin: sustainability in food water ecosystem </br>
 - Water bodies and boundaries dectection with SAR </br>
 - Ecosystem services value (ESV) of Nepalese cities </br>
+- Annual foood monitoring ssytem in Terai </br>